-- 7. Touch the static-protective package that contains the part to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component; then, remove the part from its package. - 8.
-Verify that both of the connector retaining clips are in the fully open position. - 9.
-Turn the DIMM so that the DIMM keys align correctly with the connector on the system board.
-Attention: To avoid breaking the DIMM retaining clips or damaging the DIMM connectors, handle the clips gently. - 10.
-Insert the DIMM by pressing the DIMM along the guides into the connector.
+- 6. Locate the DIMM connectors on the system board.
+See the illustration in "System-board connectors" on page 12.
+Determine the connector into which you will install the DIMM. - 7.
+Touch the static-protective package that contains the part to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component; then, remove the part from its package. - 8.
+Verify that both of the connector retaining clips are in the fully open position. - Turn the DIMM so that the DIMM keys align correctly with the connector on the system board.
+Attention: To avoid breaking the DIMM retaining clips or damaging the DIMM connectors, handle the clips gently. - Insert the DIMM by pressing the DIMM along the guides into the connector.
 Verify that each retaining clip snaps into the closed position.